Continual Depth-limited Responses for Computing Counter-strategies in Sequential Games: Safe Model Exploitation

-To summarize, we optimize only over the strategy in the subgame used in the current step while the strategy in the previous parts of the game is fixed for player $\pr$, and we give the opponent a chance to best respond in the whole $T'_i$.
-We denote the full CDRNR strategy $\sigma_\pr^\srnr(\sigma_\ps^F, p)_V^\partition$.
+To summarize, we optimize only over the strategy in the subgame used in the current step while the strategy in the previous parts of the game is fixed for player $\pr$.
+The strategy of the opponent is fixed in $G^F$ and free in $G'$.
+We denote the full CDRNR strategy $\srnr(\sigma_\ps^F, p)_V^\partition$.